Sunuba/roc/README.md

     3. Actually, Alliance Center, Scout Camp and Hospital locations are important in the layout.
      The rest you can put wherever you want.
+     4. You must create your own images so that script will recognize the, and click them as required For example, for attack ask_help_button, bot_test, btnSearch, help_others, isHome, isOutSide, red_cross_hospital, returning, search_plus_button, verify_button is required.
+If you do not screenshot and extract those images, the script probably will not work, as my computer and your comuter screen size (resolution) could be different.
+Please consider all these issues.
+     5. In some cases you need to adjust clicker coordinates as well.
+After attack finishes the script will go and click hospital to heal troops.
+This action is implemented by the following class: class ClickToHospital(AbstractMethods.ProcessHandler): def do_work(self): clicker.move(368 * 2+150, -127 * 2-100)
+            # sys.exit('Adjust hospital')
+            clicker.click(clicker.mouse_pos())
+            clicker.repeat_click(3)
+            print('Clicked on hospital')
+            self.next()

+        Here I have added 150 to x and subtracted 100 from y coordinates in order to land on the hospital.
+        You may need to correct these numbers as well.
+To cut a long story short you need to have a little bit of programming skills in order to have it run smoothly.

 **How to attack barbarians?**